Joey Gallo Player Props: Twins vs. White Sox

 Joey Gallo At The Plate

-- Gallo is hitting .203 with three doubles, a triple, seven home runs and nine walks.
+- Gallo is batting .197 with three doubles, a triple, seven home runs and nine walks.

-- In nine of 20 games this season (45.0%), Gallo has reached safely via hit, and that includes multiple hits twice.
+- Gallo has gotten a hit in nine of 21 games this year (42.9%), with multiple hits twice.

-- Gallo has had an RBI in six games this season (30.0%), including four multi-RBI outings (20.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Gallo has driven home a run in six games this year (28.6%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on three occasions..

-- He has scored at least once 10 times this season (50.0%), including one multi-run game.
+- In 10 of 21 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.